 As you must know, a large part of this is offshoring, or, moving internal operations to a third party in another country.
 This can be advantageous because of cost differentials as well as the availability of skills and expertise.

-Many companies have reaped huge benefits due to offshoring.
+Many companies have reaped huge benefits of offshoring.

 - For Ikea, having a single offshore software provider helped to lower the work to run the stores and led to significant cost reduction.

 - Alibaba’s Jack Ma has written about how he initially outsourced web development, helping the business to take off.

 - Basecamp, one of the most sought-after project management software companies, outsourced app development, and this made them more organized focused on business priorities.

 Many small and medium-sized companies, too, have been quick to seize offshoring opportunities.

 In the digital industry, the practice of offshoring is widely accepted.
 In a 2010 survey, about 15% of all firms and 40% of technology firms engaged in some offshore outsourcing activity, with about 30% offshoring digital workers.
 The figures have only grown since.